Analytics is far from straightforward.

 In the moment it might be more difficult to create a reusable process, but you will get better at thinking this way.
 The framework of steps that marketing teams go through every month can be turned into a reusable set of tools, most of which should (hopefully) be applicable to the next product launch or campaign.

-“This approach is especially important for analytics-heavy marketing campaigns, because having to do the exact same manual data work each time just to get to ground zero is really hard work,” Mike says.
+“This approach is especially important for analytics-heavy marketing campaigns, because having to do the exact same manual data work each time just to get to ground zero is really hard work,” Matt says.
 “I always encourage marketers to focus the most energy on anything they can use again, whether it’s reusable content, a reusable process or a reusable dataset – what it boils down to is the complexity of personalisation and the depth you need to go to with analytics in order to get real insight.”